 - Final Thoughts

 Fixing the coolant reservoir tank on your vehicle may be easier than removing dirt and grime from the interior of your vehicle.
-It’s a quick and simple fix that will save you hundreds, if not thousands of dollars in other repairs.
+It’s a quick and simple fix that will save you money in costly repairs, like a bad water pump.

 Before you start your repairs, contact your local auto parts store to find plastic epoxy.
 This is what you will use to repair any cracks in your reservoir tank.